nfrechette/acl/docs/creating_a_raw_clip.md

 ## Re-ordering or stripping bones

-Sometimes it is desireable to re-order the bones being outputted or strip them altogether.
+Sometimes it is desirable to re-order the bones being outputted or strip them altogether.
 This could be to facilitate LOD support or various forms of skeleton changes without needing to re-import the clips.
 This is easily achieved by setting the desired `output_index` on each `AnimatedBone` contained in an `AnimationClip`.
 The default value is the bone index.
 You can use `k_invalid_bone_index` to strip the bone from the final compressed output.

 *Note that each `output_index` needs to be unique and there can be no gaps.
 If **20** bones are outputted, the indices must run from **[0 ..
 20)**.*